ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0006-openapi.md

 OpenAPI is a common format used across a wide range of services.

+As a result of its popularity, our main languages, Golang, Python and PHP all support the OpenAPI Standard.

 There is great support for OpenAPI through third party services and tools that we can take advantage of.
 A great example of tools available can be found on [OpenAPI.Tools](https://openapi.tools/).

 A few examples are